Don't use Data Export for Salesforce backups and disaster recovery

 “Restoring data from CSVs is exceptionally difficult, especially when relationships are involved - intermediate VLOOKUP Excel columns to reconstruct relationships may be needed.
 The CSVs are large and hard to manipulate in Excel due to memory limits or row limits, and an object might span multiple CSVs.
 Restoring files or attachments is especially time-consuming.”

-In summary, Data Export is just not fit for purpose when it comes to restoring your org.
-Eric recommends that every company test their restore capabilities to get a true understanding of their vulnerability in the event of any data loss: “A company relying on Data Export is merely checking a box that they have a backup strategy; it is highly unlikely they have ever tested a restore from Data Export and are blithely hoping they will never have to.”
+Unfortunately, Data Export won’t help when it comes to restoring your org.
+Eric recommends that every company test their restore plan to get a true understanding of their vulnerability in the event of any data loss: “A company relying on Data Export is merely checking a box that they have a backup strategy; it’s highly unlikely they have ever tested a restore from Data Export and are blithely hoping they will never have to.”

 Data Export limits how often you can back up data

-Effective disaster recovery isn’t just about how quickly you can restore data - your recovery time objective (RTO).
-It also depends on how recently you’ve last backed up data - your recovery point objective (RPO).
-Restoring outdated data isn’t good enough, so most businesses want an RPO of 24 hours or under - in other words, you need to back up your data and metadata every day.
+Effective disaster recovery isn’t just about how quickly you can restore data — your recovery time objective (RTO).
+It also depends on how recently you last backed up data — your recovery point objective (RPO).
+Restoring outdated data isn’t good enough, so most businesses want an RPO of 24 hours or under.
+In other words, you need to back up your data and metadata every day.

 In contrast, Gearset generates daily backups automatically and efficiently.
 That’s at the very least; if you have certain objects that are constantly changing and so need an even more stringent RPO, no problem!
 You can use Gearset’s high-frequency backup jobs that run every hour.
 Consider how much data is added to your org in a typical month — or even in the average week.
 Can you afford to lose that data?